RACGP Medical Educator Vision Statement

 GP medical educators are GPs with a specific interest and additional skills in educational development and delivery, particularly as it relates to general practice.
 They usually maintain part-time clinical practice while working in medical education.

-The RACGP employs over 70 medical educators working across multiple divisions, programs and projects.
+The RACGP employs close to 600 medical educators working across multiple business units, programs and projects.

 Medical educators are also involved in education in other ways, including as general practice supervisors, via GP training organisations, as part of regulatory authorities (ie AHPRA), as cultural educators, and pre-vocationally via universities.